Noise-aware Learning from Web-crawled Image-Text Data for Image Captioning: Noise-aware Learning for Image Captioning

-\paragraph{Quality controllability in caption generation.} Given the image-text data of different alignment levels, our goal is to make a model that generates semantically well-aligned captions (like non-filtered data in \cref{fig:examples}) while benefiting from the whole data.
+\paragraph{Alignment-level controllability in caption generation.} Given the image-text data of different alignment levels, our goal is to make a model that generates semantically well-aligned captions (like non-filtered data in \cref{fig:examples}) while benefiting from the whole data.
 However, the vanilla captioning model, which processes all data in the same way, is inevitably infected with the noisy samples and is learned to generate captions of limited quality.
 Therefore, we introduce a controllable captioning model.
 By using alignment levels of image-text data as the control signal (\ie, $z=l$ during training), the quality of captions to be generated can be controllable by adjusting the control signal $z$.
-That is, our model is learned to generate well-aligned captions with a control signal of $z=K$ (meaning high alignment level) while generating noisy captions with a control signal of $z=1$ (meaning low alignment level).
-At inference time, in general, we feed a control signal corresponding to a higher alignment level to generate highly well-aligned captions from input images.
+That is, our model is learned to generate well-aligned captions with a control signal of $z=K$ (high alignment level) while generating noisy captions with a control signal of $z=1$ (low alignment level).
+At inference time, in practice, we feed a control signal corresponding to a higher alignment level to generate highly well-aligned captions from input images.

 \paragraph{Architecture.} Our method is applicable to any captioning model with a simple modification making the decoder take an additional input of the control signal.
-We employ a na\"ive transformer-based encoder-decoder model due to its simplicity.
+We employ a VirTex-like~\cite{virtex} transformer-based encoder-decoder model due to its simplicity.
 Given a pair of image and text, $(I, c)$, the encoder first extracts a visual feature from the input image.
-While region-level visual features are widely used, we leverage a single global feature due to its efficiency and resulting comparable performances.
 Next, we feed a control signal $z$---which is an alignment level (\ie, $z=l$) during training calculated as described in \cref{sec:method:noise_acquisition} and is set to a constant one at inference time---into a learnable control embedding layer and then concatenate the resulting control embedding with the image embedding.
-Finally, the concatenated vectors are injected into the decoder as a prefix embedding, and captions are generated in an auto-regressive manner.
-More detailed explanation is given in the appendix.
+Finally, the concatenated vectors are fed into each cross-attention layer of the decoder as key-value, and captions are generated in an auto-regressive manner.
+A more detailed explanation is given in \cref{sec:appendix:network_arch}.